pali-english/pali-english.github.io/README.md

 you’ll find no place in the world
 to escape your wicked deeds.

     Na antalikkhe na samuddamajjhe,
+        Na: Not
+        Antalikkhe: in the sky
+        Na: nor
+        Samuddamajjhe: in the middle of the ocean,

+    Na pabbatānaṁ vivaraṁ pavissa;
+        Na: nor
+        Pabbatānaṁ: in the mountains
+        Vivaraṁ: a cleft
+        Pavissa: entering,

+    Na vijjatī so jagatippadeso,
+        Na: not
+        Vijjatī: is found
+        So: that
+        Jagatippadeso: place in the world,

+    Yatthaṭṭhito mucceyya pāpakammā.
+        Yatthaṭṭhito: where standing
+        Mucceyya: one would be released
+        Pāpakammā: from evil deeds.

+Na antalikkhe na samuddamajjhe,
 Na pabbatānaṁ vivaraṁ pavissa;
 Na vijjatī so jagatippadeso,